Acupuncture

 Finner than a hair

-Acupuncture needles are typically not much thicker than a hair and the needle insertion is practically painless.
+Acupuncture needles are thinner than a piece of your hair and the needle insertion is practically painless.
 Most people experience a variety of different sensations such as numbness, tingling, heaviness, warmth, and or a sensation going up or down the body.
 Most people find acupuncture extremely relaxing and fall asleep during the treatment.
 Acupuncture is safe when preformed by a completely trained, licensed professional.
 The needles are individually packaged, sterile and disposed of after one use.

 Acupuncture and Your Health

 Acupuncture takes a holistic or whole-body approach to health.
 This means Angie will take into account your whole self, not just symptoms, in order to get to the root of your health concerns.
-Getting the chance to really discus your health concerns and Angie really listen to you, may be new to you.
-Think of it as your opportunity to form a partnership for better health.
+We will figure out the best treatment plan for you!

 Acupuncture First Visit

-First visits generally last from sixty to ninety minutes.
+First visits generally last around an hour.
 Angie will spend time getting to know you and your health concerns.
-You may be asked a wide range of questions about your pain level, history, symptoms, eating, sleep habits, emotional states and anything that may offer insight into your health.
-She will also employ diagnostic tools that are unique to acupuncture such as a tongue and pulse diagnosis.
+You may be asked a wide range of questions about your pain level, history, symptoms, eating and sleeping habits, emotional state and anything that may offer insight into your health.
 Angie will concentrate on acupuncture points related to specific history, based on your unique symptoms and health concerns.

 Your Role in the Healing Process